Retropak Specification

 }

-md5,sha1,crc32- Checksums for verificationversion- ROM revision (e.g., "Rev A", "v1.1")status- Dump quality:good,bad,overdump,underdump,alternate,hacked,trained,translated,prototype,unlicensed,pirate,unknownverified- Whether validated against a known databasesource- Which database verified it (No-Intro, Redump, TOSEC)serial- Official product serial from the original media
+md5,sha1,sha256,crc32- Checksums for verificationversion- ROM revision (e.g., "Rev A", "v1.1")status- Dump quality:good,bad,overdump,underdump,alternate,hacked,trained,translated,prototype,unlicensed,pirate,unknownverified- Whether validated against a known databasesource- Which database verified it (No-Intro, Redump, TOSEC)productCode- Official product code or catalog number from the original media

 Regions